 Take advantage of emissions, fertilize with precision

-Lely Sphere is a circular manure-handling system designed to separate mineral streams and create value from emissions.
-It separates feces and urine and converts nitrogen emissions into valuable liquid fertilizers for precision fertilization.
+Lely Sphere is a circular manure handling system designed to separate mineral streams and create value from emissions.
+It separates feces and urine and converts nitrogen emissions into a valuable liquid fertiliser for precision fertilisation.
 This approach allows you to improve mineral cycles and barn climate.

 USP's Sphere